 Add a personal touch to a gift card

 Gift certificates have a reputation for being unthoughtful, but they can be great choices when you know the receiver’s favorite stores and restaurants.
 A personal touch can transform it from seeming like you didn’t know what else to get, and showing you had that person’s tastes in mind.
 “It’s a really good idea to write a note with a gift card,” says Schweitzer.
 Explain that you’d love to go for a shopping spree together and treat the other person to lunch, or mention how you thought the receiver would love to splurge on new clothes for a new job.
-These are the 24 gift cards people actually want to receive.

 Cover your tracks if you’re regifting